sbenou/front-end-challenge/README.md

    it is very easy to onboard a new engineer with such simple structure

 4. Does the application work across different screen sizes? yes media queries have been addded and I use a UI Framework (ant design) which is responsive by default.
-The only landing page is responsive but we can follow the same process for new page
+The only landing page is responsive but we can follow the same process for new pages

 5. Is the logic well tested?
    There is just one test for a card which is duplicated per property and one for the landing page